 Working from home can seem like your life has turned into one big bubble.
 Going from an office to working with your significant other six feet apart, it can feel like every facet of your life is bleeding together.

-With the work days turning into longer hours due to the easy access of technology, the stress can impact your mental wellness, relationships, and overall lifestyle happiness.
+With the workdays turning into longer hours due to the easy access to technology, the stress can impact your mental wellness, relationships, and overall lifestyle happiness.

 1. Set Healthy Boundaries

-Having healthy boundaries are crucial to sustain overall happiness and maintain integrity with yourself.
-If you allow the work day to control your mood, the amount of hours you spend on a project, and whether or not you stop working when “office hours” end, then you are letting your professional life take higher priority than your personal life.
+Having healthy boundaries is crucial to sustain overall happiness and maintain integrity with yourself.
+If you allow the workday to control your mood, the number of hours you spend on a project, and whether or not you stop working when “office hours” end, then you are letting your professional life take higher priority than your personal life.
 This can easily happen because you are spending eight to fourteen hours a day working to complete tasks and reach your professional goals.

-Setting healthy personal and professional boundaries are important so each entity of your lifestyle receives attention from you.
-And, if you are working too many hours at a high intensity, the burnout is likely to impact your relationships with loved one and your clients.
+Setting healthy personal and professional boundaries is important so each entity of your lifestyle receives attention from you.
+And, if you are working too many hours at a high intensity, burnout is likely to impact your relationships with a loved one and your clients.

 Examples of Boundaries:

-Work-life structure can look different for every person, but setting personal reminders in your calendar is one the easiest ways to maintain it.
+A work-life structure can look different for every person, but setting personal reminders in your calendar is one of the easiest ways to maintain it.
 If you set professional reminders for meetings, then setting personal reminders should be equally as important even if that means adding deep breathing or hobbies to your calendar.
-The less you have to remember, the more space you can create in your brain for clarity and focus during the work day.
+The less you have to remember, the more space you can create in your brain for clarity and focus during the workday.